 Combine all ingredients, except bay leaf and cilantro, in a rice cooker and mix well.
 Place the bay leaf on top and cook according to manufacturer’s directions.

 After the rice has finished cooking, remove the bay leaf and stir.
-Garnish with fresh cilantro and serve warm.
+Garnish with fresh cilantro, if desired and serve with your favorite Mexican food.
 Enjoy!

 Pairs well with: